violinux666/webpack-sw-plugin/README.md

 ## Features

-- Easy to use with webpack4
+- Easy to use with webpack4
 - No ServiceWorker file is required
 - Provider a callback API that do something when the webpack output file is changed